 Clearing is a process for students who did not receive the grades they were predicted in their AS/A Levels or BTECs.
-It gives prospective young individuals the opportunity to find a university or degree course still well-suited to them, and which they are still able to apply to.
+It gives prospective young individuals the opportunity to find a university or degree course still well-suited to them that they are still able to apply to.

 Students enter clearing because they didn’t get the grades they were predicted.
-Students can also be in Clearing if they declined their offers from universities, didn’t receive any offers from their universities or decided to change their choices completely.
-You have the chance to apply via Clearing until 20th September.
-You can still apply through UCAS, but if you do so once Clearing has begun, you won’t be able to fill in any choices as they appear as they are available.
+Students can also be in clearing if they declined their offers from universities, didn’t receive any offers from their universities or decided to change their choices completely.
+You have the chance to apply via clearing until around the 20th September.
+You can still apply through UCAS, but if you do so once clearing has begun, you won’t be able to fill in any choices as they appear as they become available.

-The busiest day of Clearing and when it officially begins is A Level results day.
-This is when universities release what courses they have available.
-You can check if you are eligible for Clearing on your UCAS Track page, this is where you will see your Clearing Number – this is what Universities need to see your application – and the option to ‘Add a Clearing Choice’.
+The busiest day of clearing and when it officially begins is A Level results day.
+This is when universities release the courses that they have available.
+You can check if you are eligible for clearing on your UCAS Track page, this is where you will see your clearing number – this is what universities need to see your application – and the option to ‘Add a Clearing Choice’.

 You have to directly contact the university about a course yourself and discuss your UCAS Application.
 Once you have done so, you can accept an offer by inputting the course code and institution code into Track.
-If you haven’t contacted the university, this can delay your application and result in you not getting on your chosen course.
-You are able to add several Clearing choices and to receive offers from all of them but only allowed to accept the one offer.
+If you haven’t contacted the university, this can delay your application and result in you not getting a place on your chosen course.
+You are able to add several clearing choices and to receive offers from all of them but are only allowed to accept one offer.

 You can apply for what vacancies are available.
 Some universities may display their vacancies early so keep your eyes peeled a few days before results day.
 Check the university’s website or phone them up to see what they have available.

-Last year there was a new instalment in Clearing, which is Adjustment.
-Adjustment is the opposite to Clearing, if you get higher grades than expected, you are able to change your university choices and apply for a course with higher grade requirements.
+In 2016 there was a new instalment in clearing, called Adjustment.
+Adjustment is the opposite to clearing, if you get higher grades than expected, you are able to change your university choices and apply for a course with higher grade requirements.

 You need to have exceeded the requirements of your firm offer and to have paid the full UCAS fee to be eligible.